 The Plan must have regard to the National Planning Policy Framework (NPPF) which sets out the Government's planning policies for the whole country.
 It aims to achieve sustainable development through three dimensions of the planning system: economic, social and environmental.
-The Plan must conform:
+The Plan must meet the following conditions: